A woman carrying a crate of freshly harvested organic vegetables from her plot.

 Build relationships with local customers.
 Relationships benefit farmers by revitalizing the way local consumers shop and eat.
 During the COVID-19 pandemic, farmers banded together to deliver food directly to their customers via digital systems.

 - Directly market your food.
 Over 147,000 farms in the U.S. directly market their products.
-In 2020, farmers grew and sold $9 billion of local food directly to consumers, retailers, institutions, and others in the U.S. There are many different ways to directly market your product, as this overview and this guide from the USDA and this example from Virginia show.
+In 2020, farmers grew and sold $9 billion of local food directly to consumers, retailers, institutions, and others in the U.S. There are many different ways to directly market your product, as this overview and this guide from the USDA.

 - Start a CSA.
 Learn how to create a CSA in the U.S. with this Community Supported Agriculture Resource Guide for Farmers.
 In Europe, Urgenci has produced a detailed Trainer’s Guide for CSAs.
 Shared Harvest Farm in Beijing, China, and farmers from South Catarina, Brazil, are some examples of farms providing fresh produce, meat, and food products via CSAs.
 The Uozomi family's agroecological teikei farm in Japan has formed a working partnership with their local customers using a Japanese model of a CSA.